> Blog >

 Key Steps in Data Analytics:

-- Defining the Problem: Companies define their goals before analyzing data.
+• Defining the Problem: Before analyzing data, companies first define their goals, which is the first step of the data analytics process.
 For example, an online store might focus on improving the number of customers who complete their purchases.

 Example: